 Kubernetes adoption within enterprise IT environments is rising and no longer just a developer community project.
 In a recent survey, 59% of respondents cited they were running Kubernetes in production.

 What is popular may not always be right, of course.
 But when it comes to container orchestrators, there are clear advantages to choosing the most popular solution.
 More developers and IT engineers know Kubernetes, which lowers the learning curve for businesses that adopt it.
 Plus, Kubernetes has a large ecosystem of complementary software projects and tools that make it easy to extend its functionality.
 There are several ways to implement and manage Kubernetes in your organization to start reaping the business benefits.

 Will Kubernetes remain so massively important to businesses five or ten years from now?
 That’s anyone’s guess.
 The container ecosystem evolves rapidly.
 If you predicted in 2014 that Kubernetes would become as popular as it is today, many folks might not have believed you.

 Still, for today, Kubernetes stands apart from the crowd of container orchestration solutions in several key ways.
 It’s the clear choice for managing modern container deployments in an efficient, flexible, and business-friendly way.

-Excited about the opportunity of cloud native and Kubernetes but not sure how to navigate your organization to the path to success?
+Excited about the opportunity of cloud native and Kubernetes benefits, but not sure how to navigate your organization to the path to success?
 Whether you’re using Kubernetes in the cloud or behind the firewall your team needs battle-tested architectures, workflows and skills to operate Kubernetes reliably.
 Our QuickStart program is a comprehensive package to design, build and operate Kubernetes in production using the GitOps methodology.
 Contact us for more information.